ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 Channels |  0.24282416374984062 | 2.2603685540414085e-05 |  0.08019900111557599 | 574.3038117109567
 One-hot Membership Date | 0.2290706546154977 | 2.3014263877263163e-05 |  0.08279156474044091 | 572.6850711641765

-*Fig 14 : Incremental learner improvement (BOGO used for illustrative purposes)
+*Fig 15 : Incremental learner improvement (BOGO used for illustrative purposes)

 #### Justification
 The statistical analysis shows clear, if unsystematic, cases where one demographic segment responds more favorably when given the same offer type than others.
 Starbucks marketing team is able to use these values to direct future marketing campaigns.

 After comparing the model metrics, the Linear Regression worked best as a learner to predict user behavior.
 The optimal parameters were:
- - Selection of algorithm: Linear Regression was suitablew for the task, the AdaBoost and Random Forest regressors were not.
+ - Selection of algorithm: Linear Regression was suitable for the task; the AdaBoost and Random Forest regressors were not.
 This step represented the greatest improvmeent potential
  - Impute data, as opposed to dropping invalid responses.
 This step represented the next most significant improvement potiential.
  - Normalize and scale values
  - Encoding difficulty and reward, and encoding channels had little effect on the quality of outcome